Pre-trading approvals

 Processing times at a glance

-The following snippet shows typical processing times for common registrations and licences.
+The table below shows typical processing times for common registrations and licences.
 Use these to work backwards from your intended trading date.

 Month-by-month countdown

-The snippet below provides a structured countdown from three months before trading to your first day, showing which applications to submit at each stage.
+The checklist below provides a structured countdown from three months before trading to your first day, showing which applications to submit at each stage.

 HMRC registration deadlines

 Tax registrations have their own fixed deadlines that may not align with your trading date.
-The following snippet sets out each deadline and the penalties for late registration.
+The section below sets out each deadline and the penalties for late registration.

 Sequencing tips